 Let’s first talk about what this decision is not.
 It is not a decision on the merits giving the employee the win.
 It only gives the employee the opportunity to move forward with the claim.
 But, it is very important holding because it means that employers cannot hide information and documents from the employee that are needed to prove the claim and then get the case dismissed because the employee does not have those same documents.
 So, if you are even thinking that you have been discriminated against or wrongfully fired, not only because of pregnancy, but based on your race/color, religion, gender/sex, national origin, age, or disability, or because you filed a Workers’ Compensation claim or took FMLA leave, you don’t need all of your evidence to start the claim.
 Inf fact, most often that evidence will come while working with an employment law attorney, who will be in the best position to get that evidence during discovery after the lawsuit has already been filed.

 If you are facing discrimination or harassment or were wrongfully fired by your boss simply because you are pregnant, protect your legal rights — call the right attorney.
 Under federal and Ohio employment laws, employers cannot harass, fire, wrongfully terminate, discriminate against, demote, or wrongfully discipline a female employee just because she got pregnant.
-When you call the right attorney to schedule a free and confidential initial consultation, you will meet with an attorney from The Spitz Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.
+When you call the right attorney to schedule a free and confidential initial consultation, you will meet with an attorney from Spitz, The Employee’s Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.
 Our pregnancy discrimination lawyers know your rights and will fight to protect them.
 Call our office at 866-797-6040.

 The materials available at the top of this page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking “What should I do if my boss fired me what he found out I was pregnant”, “I’m being discriminated against based on my pregnancy,” or “How do I get light duty during my pregnancy”, your best option is to contact an Ohio attorney to obtain advice with respect to pregnancy discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.